-Oscar: Chelsea midfielder to join Shanghai SIPG in China
+Oscar: Chelsea midfielder to join Shanghai SIPG in China for about £60m

 The Chinese side confirmed Oscar "will arrive in Shanghai in the coming days to officially join SIPG".

-The player, who has won the Premier League, Europa League and League Cup during his four-and-a-half-year spell at Stamford Bridge, will earn a reported £400,000 a week.
+The player, who has won the Premier League, Europa League and League Cup during his four-and-a-half-year spell at Stamford Bridge, will earn a reported £400,000 a week and the transfer fee will rank as the seventh-highest of all time.

 Conte last week said the huge money being spent on players by Chinese clubs was a "danger for all teams in the world".

-It comes as former Manchester City forward Carlos Tevez is reportedly on the verge of becoming the world's highest-paid footballer by moving from Boca Juniors to Shanghai Shenhua, where he will earn £615,000 a week.
+Oscar's move comes as former Manchester City forward Carlos Tevez is reportedly on the verge of becoming the world's highest-paid footballer by moving from Boca Juniors to Shanghai Shenhua, where he will earn £615,000 a week.

 The transfer window opens on 1 January and closes at 23:00 GMT on 31 January.